odea-project/qAlgorithms/report/report.md

 @todo control for neighbours in binned dataset
 There is very little overlap between this condition and others, with over 97% being exclusively "too close" to another point.
-Of these, some are two incorrectly separated bins. // ID 39242 + 39343; 16501 + 16510; check if both form a valid bin
-// both cases are close together in operation order
+Of these, some are two correctly separated bins which have a point that lies within the tolerated distance of both bins.
+This is a similar case as condition 7), and a refinement of this test should not include them.

 **3) Difference Between Median and Mean in Scans**
 The bins for which this condition applied showed no other noteable behaviour.